Relationship Matters Informed Consent:

 Every EWA service session is formally outcome-measured, and individual progress reports are emailed to all service users.

-The EWA service may be delivered in person or online, during work hours, after work, or in the weekends, meaning greater flexibility options for service users in terms of service access, location, transport, and timing.
+The EWA service may be delivered in person or online, after work, or in the weekends, meaning greater flexibility options for service users in terms of service access, location, transport, and timing.

 Who is Steve Taylor?

 Steve was born in Bayview, Napier, Hawkes Bay, and shares both New Zealand (Father) and Australian (Mother) heritage.